Brand Spotlight | Wolf Eyewear

 How does diabetes affect my eyes?

-Diabetes affects your eyes when your blood glucose is too high.
+If your blood glucose levels are out of control and fluctuating, one of the problems you can experience is varying amounts of blurred vision, sometimes on a daily basis.
+This is important to get checked, especially if you’re driving.
+But more seriously, diabetes can damage your retina when your blood glucose is too high.
 This is because the retina needs a constant supply of blood, which it receives through a network of tiny blood vessels and over time, a persistently high blood sugar level can damage these blood vessels and even cause blindness.

 What types of eye problems are caused by diabetes?